cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 }
 ```

-It is easy to see, that due to the memoization of the found suffix links and transitions the total time for finding all suffix links and transitions will be linear.
+It is easy to see that thanks to memoization of the suffix links and transitions,
+the total time for finding all suffix links and transitions will be linear.

 For an illustration of the concept refer to slide number 103 of the [Stanford slides](http://web.stanford.edu/class/archive/cs/cs166/cs166.1166/lectures/02/Slides02.pdf).

 ### BFS-based construction

-Instead of computing transitions and suffix links with recursive calls of `go` and `get_link` to each other, it is possible to compute them for all vertices at once with an approach that is similar in nature to the Knuth-Morris-Pratt algorithm (which, in itself, is a special case of Aho-Corasick when the dictionary only contains a single string).
+Instead of computing transitions and suffix links with recursive calls to `go` and `get_link`, it is possible to compute them bottom-up starting from the root.
+(In fact, when the dictionary consists of only one string, we obtain the familiar Knuth-Morris-Pratt algorithm.)

-This approach has some advantages over the one described above as instead of the total length $m$ its running time would depend on the number of vertices $n$ in a trie.
-Moreover, it is possible to adapt it for large alphabets with persistent array data structure, thus making construction time $O(n \log k)$ instead of $O(mk)$, which is a significant improvement granted that $m$ may go up to $n^2$.
+This approach will have some advantages over the one described above as, instead of the total length $m$, its running time depends only on the number of vertices $n$ in the trie.
+Moreover, it is possible to adapt it for large alphabets using a persistent array data structure, thus making the construction time $O(n \log k)$ instead of $O(mk)$, which is a significant improvement granted that $m$ may go up to $n^2$.

-Algorithm is based on mathematical induction and the fact that BFS traverses vertices in order of increasing length.
-Thus, by induction on the length of the vertex we may assume that when we're in a vertex $v$, its suffix link $u = link[v]$ is already successfully computed, and for all vertices with shorter length transitions from them are also fully computed.
+We can reason inductively using the fact that BFS from the root traverses vertices in order of increasing length.
+We may assume that when we're in a vertex $v$, its suffix link $u = link[v]$ is already successfully computed, and for all vertices with shorter length transitions from them are also fully computed.

 Assume that at the moment we stand in a vertex $v$ and consider a character $c$.
 We essentially have two cases:

 1. $go[v][c] = -1$.
-In this case, we may assign $go[v][c] = go[u][c]$, which is already known due to induction assumption;
+In this case, we may assign $go[v][c] = go[u][c]$, which is already known by the induction hypothesis;
-2. $go[v][c] = w$ and $w \neq -1$.
+2. $go[v][c] = w \neq -1$.
 In this case, we may assign $link[w] = go[u][c]$.

 In this way, we spend $O(1)$ time per each pair of a vertex and a character, making the running time $O(nk)$.
-Major overhead here comes from the fact that we copy a lot of transitions from $u$, while remaining transitions form a tree and sum up to $n-1$ over all vertices.
-To avoid the copying of $go[u][c]$, we may use persistent array data structure (for example, implemented with persistent segment tree on top of array of size $k$), using which we initially copy $go[u]$ into $go[v]$ and then only update values for characters in which the transition would differ.
+The major overhead here is that we copy a lot of transitions from $u$, while the remaining transitions form the trie and sum up to $m-1$ over all vertices.
+To avoid the copying of $go[u][c]$, we may use a persistent array data structure, using which we initially copy $go[u]$ into $go[v]$ and then only update values for characters in which the transition would differ.
 This leads to the $O(n \log k)$ algorithm.

 ## Applications

 ### Find all strings from a given set in a text

-Given a set of strings and a text.
+We are given a set of strings and a text.
 We have to print all occurrences of all strings from the set in the given text in $O(\text{len} + \text{ans})$, where $\text{len}$ is the length of the text and $\text{ans}$ is the size of the answer.

 We construct an automaton for this set of strings.
-We will now process the text letter by letter, transitioning during the different states.
+We will now process the text letter by letter using the automaton,
-Initially we are at the root of the trie.
+starting at the root of the trie.
 If we are at any time at state $v$, and the next letter is $c$, then we transition to the next state with $\text{go}(v, c)$, thereby either increasing the length of the current match substring by $1$, or decreasing it by following a suffix link.

 How can we find out for a state $v$, if there are any matches with strings for the set?